Kids (and adults) do well if they can.

 • Sharing the adult concern

-• Collaborating : brainstorming, assessing and choosing a solution that address both sets of concerns
+• Collaborating: brainstorming, assessing and choosing a solution that address both sets of concerns

 The CPS model helps us pursue our high priority expectations, reduce challenging behaviour, solve chronic problems durably, build cognitive skills and create, or restore, a helping relationship.

-Research shows CPS helps families
+Research evidence below shows CPS helps in families and schools

 Besides challenging kids, who else can benefit from CPS?
+Everyone!

 CPS is applicable to diverse human interactions, especially those that can result in conflict.
 CPS can be applied to interactions between classmates, siblings, couples, parents and teachers, employees and supervisors, and nations.
-All people benefit from learning how to identify and articulate their concerns, hear the concerns of others, and take each others’ concerns into account in working toward mutually satisfactory solutions.
+All people benefit from learning how to identify and articulate their concerns, hear the concerns of others, and take each other’s concerns into account in working toward mutually satisfactory solutions.

 Adapted from www.thinkkids.org